Internal Linking Strategy: A Pillar-First Framework for Rankings and Conversions

 Good anchor text tells the reader what they are getting.
 “See the internal link checker” is clearer than “click here.”
 Exact-match anchors can help, but only when they read naturally in the sentence.

 That same rule applies to related content.
-If you mention crawl depth, it makes sense to point readers to internal link opportunities.
-If you are discussing structure and gaps, link to Internal Link Checker for SEO.
+If you mention crawl depth or discovery issues, it makes sense to point readers to URL Inspection Tool: How to Debug Indexing Problems Step-by-Step.
+If you are weighing tool choices, the Screaming Frog Alternative page is a good comparison point.

 What to avoid

-• Adding links after publication without checking the whole cluster
+- Adding links after publication without checking the full cluster

 A strong internal linking system does not feel noisy.
 It feels obvious.
 The right page is always one click away, and the next click makes sense.